surya-narayanan/surya-narayanan.github.io/movies.md

 44. Big lebowski.
 His scene in bed smoking a joint with a tweezer is still fresh in my mind
 45. Killing of a Chinese Bookie- Grim, so far.
 "It takes work to be comfortable.
 But the only people that are happy, are the people that are comfortable".
 "I'm only happy when I can be what people want me to be rather than be myself."
 46. Salt in my soul- it was emotional seeing her facebook and that i share so many mutual friends with her.
 Ultimatley, inspiring.
+47. Knives out (its on netflix)- a bit too quick, could have taken its time
+48. Playtime- A real masterpiece, the large scale shots are really something.
+49. Feels good man - a real reminder that the internet is made of real people.

 To watch: